 Community Energy Management (CEM) services provide incentives to eligible municipalities and, public schools in low income communities, and designated Planning & Development Regions to accelerate the transition to, and the use of, energy waste reduction (EWR) and renewable energy (RE).
 Projects must benefit public sectors through EWR and RE, as well as through the implementation.

-The Michigan Energy Office (MEO) is offering rebates to small manufacturers located in Michigan to implement energy waste reduction (EWR) activities that can be completed by July 31, 2019.
-The maximum rebate award is $15,000 per manufacturing facility, with a minimum 100% match requirement.
-Awards will be given on a first come first serve basis with the objective of funding a highly diversified range of EWR activities.
+The Michigan Energy Office (MEO) is offering rebates to small manufacturers located in Michigan to implement energy efficiency activities that can be completed between October 1, 2019 and July 31, 2020.
+The maximum rebate award is $15,000 per company, with a minimum 100% match requirement.
+Awards will be given on a first come first serve basis with the objective of funding a highly diversified range of energy efficiency activities.